cgpeltier/janesR/README.md

 ## Getting Started

-There are also functions available for saving data from the above endpoints into XML and JSON files: `get_janes_json` and `get_janes_xml`.

 To get started, and to use any of the above functions, first use the ` save_janes_key` function to save your Janes API key to your R environment:

 ```{r}